PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Tier 2 `iat_llie_180x320.onnx` establishes the real owner with indexed counts `12, 0, 0`; all twelve are Mul-only folds and the fallback has no residual rewrite.
-Its float32, float16, and correspondence artifacts remain byte-identical to the pre-extraction baseline.
-The sequential `-cotof` gate passes with maximum absolute error `4.470348358154297e-07` and zero process-tree SWAP.
+Its float32, float16, and correspondence artifacts remain byte-identical across compatibility extraction.
+The sequential `-cotof` gate passes with maximum absolute error `4.470348358154297e-07`; both extraction control runs record zero process-tree SWAP.

 Producer/activation fusion is isolated in `activation_fusion.py`.
 The public compatibility surface remains the private lowerer wrapper